 I have used pasta made from durum wheat semolina with squid ink.
 The squid ink is why it’s black.
 I use the brand Cara Nonna from Italy.
 Not only does this wonderful black pasta looks good, it is also smooth and tastes as good as it looks.
 If you cannot find black pasta, use spaghetti instead.
-Just remember that you should not overcook pasta.
+Just remember that you should not overcook pasta, we are serving this pasta in Prairie Kitchen, and Bar.

 Unlike beef or pork, fish does not offer much taste on its own.
 This recipe is for those who love a rich tomato texture.